Dubai Airshow Prepares For Biggest Event On Record

+(MENAFN- Dubai PR Network) Dubai Airshow Prepares for Biggest Event on Record

-Visitors expected to be higher compared to 104,000 at the last edition.
-Increased exhibitor numbers further reflect growth of the aerospace and space industries.
+- Visitors expected to be higher compared to 104,000 at the last edition

+- Increased exhibitor numbers further reflect growth of the aerospace and space industries

-DUBAI, United Arab Emirates: As global players from across the aerospace, space and defence spectrum prepare to gather in less than 2 weeks, this year's Dubai Airshow is set to be the biggest on record, with 1,400+ exhibitors from 95 countries and visitor numbers expected to grow from last year's edition.
+DUBAI, United Arab Emirates – 2 November 2023: As global players from across the aerospace, space and defence spectrum prepare to gather in less than 2 weeks, this year's Dubai Airshow is set to be the biggest on record, with 1,400+ exhibitors from 95 countries and visitor numbers expected to grow from last year's edition.

 The 18th edition of the Airshow presents an opportunity to welcome many new and returning industry stakeholders to the Emirate, and reflect on the recovery and growth of the aviation and wider aerospace sectors in recent years, particularly in the Middle East where passenger numbers continue to rise.